 Tier 2 of the ‘Thrive’ programme includes more targeted support for a smaller number of students within Luton secondary schools, in the form of Therapeutic Groups and an Arts and Wellbeing programme.
 The team’s ability to deliver this support within the school will be dependent upon capacity, however we will make every effort to work with as many students as possible.

-There are four specific programmes to choose from:
+There are two specific programmes to choose from:

-- Therapeutic Group ‘Managing Stress’ (for students who have experienced increased stress levels in response to the pandemic and/or their return to school)
+- Thrive’ Therapeutic Group (for students who need further support to manage the difficult emotions felt during the pandemic and/or around their return to school)

 - ‘Created’ Arts and Wellbeing Programme (a similar model to the therapeutic groups, but using art to help students reflect upon the difficult emotions felt during the pandemic)